benlen10/benlen10.github.io/README.md

 # Digital Portfolio

-- This repository contains the source code for my portfolio website: BenLenington.com
+- This repository contains the source code for my portfolio [website](https://benlenington.com)